-If the survey design includes orthogonal lines, then it will usually be necessary to alter the component labels on some lines.
-For example, a contractor may label the along-line component as "x" on both east-west and north-south survey lines; in this case the "x" component recorded on the north-south lines would normally relate to RLY in VPem3D.
+If the survey design includes orthogonal lines, then it will be necessary to alter the component labels on some lines.
+For example, a contractor may label the along-line component as "X" on both east-west and north-south survey lines; in this case the "X" component recorded on the north-south lines would normally relate to RLY in VPem3D.

-The adjustments to labels and polarity can be made either on the contractor's data, prior to running TEM2Mom, but it is usually more convenient to edit the PAR file and, if necessary, the ...MOM.XYZ data file generated by TEM2Mom.
-In order to interchange RLX and RLY, their respective columns should be swapped by editing the PAR file; the PAR file format is defined in Section 7.3 below.
-Only if a change of sign is required will it be necessary to edit the ...MOM.XYZ file, i.e. to multiply values by -1 for the component in question along affected survey lines.
+The adjustments to labels and polarity can be made either on the contractor's data, prior to running TEM2Mom, but it is usually more convenient to edit the VPem3D PAR file and, if necessary, the moment data file (...MOM.XYZ) generated by TEM2Mom.
+The most convenient way to interchange RLX and RLY is to swap their respective column indices in the PAR file.
+The VPem3D PAR file format is defined in Section 7.3 below.
+Only if a change of sign is required will it be necessary to edit the moment data file, i.e. to multiply values by -1 for the component in question along affected survey lines.

 Direction of advance can also affect the sign of the offset (SEP) between Tx and Rx in slingram surveys.
 The Maxwell convention is to define SEP as positive if the Tx is "in front" of the Rx.
 Maxwell assumes that the data are provided in chronological order, i.e. in the order they were actually measured.
 However, data are sometimes sorted into a different order prior to input to Maxwell, e.g. in order of increasing active coordinate.
-Therefore care is required in order to ascertain the contractor's data processing conventions in order to ensure that the correct survey geometry is communicated to VPem3D.
+Therefore care is required in order to ascertain the contractor's data labelling and polarity conventions in order to ensure that the correct survey geometry is communicated to VPem3D.